Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Results, Analysis, and Discussion

-Figure~\ref{fig:three_table} shows three representative learning curves among all LLM-generated KCs.
-In all cases, both the ground truth and predicted error rate curves exhibit a general decreasing trend as the number of attempts increases, consistent with the power law of practice.
+Figure~\ref{fig:three_table} shows three representative learning curves among all generated KCs.
+In all cases, both ground truth and predicted error rates generally decline as attempts increase, aligning with the power law of practice.
 The first predicted learning curve closely aligns with the ground truth, demonstrating KCGen-KT's ability to accurately capture student learning progressions.
 The second predicted learning curve matches the ground truth error rates in trend, but has higher overall values.
 The third curve further exacerbates this discrepancy, for a KC that appears more frequently in the dataset.
 The ground truth error rates decrease overall but have significant fluctuation, making it difficult to fit the predicted learning curve.
-The likely reason is that students attempt problems in different orders in the CodeWorkout dataset, with some students skipping certain questions; this variation means that the same attempt may correspond to questions with different difficulties across students, making the average error rate noisy.
+The likely reason is the non-linear problem sequencing in CodeWorkout; as students skip questions or attempt them in different orders, a single attempt index captures varying difficulty levels, making the estimation noisy.

 For a more quantitative evaluation, following prior work \cite{Pavlik_Koedinger}, we fit PFA models on each KC.
-LLM-generated KCs achieve a weighted $R^2$ of $0.21$ versus $0.18$ using human-written KCs on CodeWorkout.
-Therefore, the LLM-generated KCs fit the power law of practice slightly better compared to human-written KCs.
+LLM-generated KCs achieve a weighted $R^2$ of $0.21$ versus $0.18$ using baseline KCs on CodeWorkout, which shows that LLM-generated KCs better fit the power law of practice. \\